 The position and length of the in-feed tangent on up spirals and out-feed tangent on down spirals can be customized to meet specific layout requirements.
 Samples are shown below (A-EX, B-MA and C-EX).
 A horizontal section is provided at in and out feed to assure smooth transition between conveyors.
 All Ryson Spiral Conveyors are available in powder coated carbon steel, stainless steel, washdown, and freezer versions.
 Read more about Ryson Case Spirals in our Blog.

 Built In Protection

 All Ryson Spirals are equipped with an automatic chain tensioning device and built in overload protection.
 The chain tensioning device is spring operated and a proximity sensor is sensing the correct operating position of the device.
 The overload protection device has an adjustable torque arm arrangement which is connected to the drive motor.
-A proximity sensor will sense when the device pivots during an overload condition and cause the motor to stop.
+A proximity sensor on the spiral conveyor will sense when the device pivots during an overload condition and cause the motor to stop.

-Most of our spirals are shipped without controls because they are normally integrated into an overall conveyor control system.
+Most of our spiral conveyors are shipped without controls because they are normally integrated into an overall conveyor control system.
 The spirals always include an inverter duty gear motor and two proximity sensors, one for the automatic chain tensioner and the other for the overload protection device.
 We offer a number of optional controls and pre-wiring options.

 - Stand alone control panel with interface capabilities

 - Prewired motor disconnect

 - Proximity sensors prewired to a central junction box